Don’t rejoice in Brexit failings. We remoaners must shape the future

 Juncker is the compromise candidate propelled to to prominence.
 There is plenty unremarkable about him as well as some murky areas that his supporters would rather remained murky.
 The debate on the merits or otherwise, of EU membership, was overwhelmed by meaningless soundbites.
 I didn’t expect a reasoned argument for staying in and Cameron didn’t disappoint.
 The fundamental challenges facing the EU won’t change and neither will the stance of those that lead it.
 UK is the voice for reform and it has left, long time followers of this issue will recognise this.
 It’s not all sweetness and light out in the wide world.
 The UK has advantages shared by few other EU member states (which goes without saying).

 By morphing into a political project, the EU has triggered its doom.
 All empires fail.
 The fall-out from that will be horrendous.
 I hope the EU fixes itself — better it remains a point of aspiration.
-I’ve long maintained that there’s a case for an halfway house between the EEC and the EU; leaving of the shadow of despotism / autocracy / the self-destructive zealotry of social upheaval / the rule of religious bigotry, takes a time that’s measured in decades and longer.
-Those who want to move from there to here (democratic / economic freedoms) need a template.
+I’ve long maintained that there’s a case for an halfway house between the EEC and the EU… the process by which the nations and peoples of the world leave the shadow of despotism / autocracy / self-destructive zealotry of social upheaval / rule of religious bigotry, takes a time that’s measured in decades and longer.
+Those who want to move from there to here i.e. to democratic & economic freedoms, need a template.
 A model that works.